Vanilla Cake

 Ingredients

-• 2 tbsp / 2 tbsp Greek yoghurt, or sour cream
+• 40 g Greek yoghurt, or sour cream

 Instructions

-• Add the flour, sugar, baking powder and salt to a large mixing bowl and mix with a hand mixer until well combined.
+• Combine dry ingredients – Add the flour, sugar, baking powder and salt to a large mixing bowl and mix with a hand mixer or stand mixer with a paddle attachment until well combined.

-• Next, add the softened butter and mix on low speed until the mixture reaches a crumbly, sand-like texture.
+• Add the butter – Next, add the softened butter and mix on low speed until the mixture reaches a crumbly, sand-like texture.

-• Add the eggs, milk, oil, Greek yoghurt and vanilla, and mix on low speed until all the dry ingredients are incorporated.
-Scrape down the side of the bowl and mix for another 20 seconds.
-Itโ€™s at this point that you can add any additional flavourings or food-gel colourings to the batter.
+• Add remaining ingredients – Add the eggs, milk, oil, Greek yogurt and vanilla.
+Mix on low speed until all the dry ingredients are combined.
+Use a spatula to scrape down the sides and bottom of the bowl, then mix on low speed for another 20 seconds.
+Itโ€™s at this point that you can add any additional flavorings or food-gel colorings to the batter.

-• Bake for 50โ€“60 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
-If the toothpick is coated with wet batter, continue baking for 10 minutes at a time until fully baked.
+• Bake – Place all cake tins on the middle rack and bake for 50โ€“60 minutes, or until a toothpick inserted in the center comes out clean.
+If the toothpick is coated with wet batter, continue baking for 5 minutes at a time until fully baked.

 Notes